Scroll To See More Images

 Instantly recognizable, Mackage’s signature collar is a symbol of the epitome of luxury outerwear.
 Who knew a winter coat could be so chic?
 I love the way this Camel hue complements the natural fur, while the industrial black zippers offer the perfect amount of contrast.

-When I think of a truly cozy winter coat, I picture some sort of shearling instead of a parka.
-Available in straight and plus sizes, this robe-style shearling pick from A New Day comes in the prettiest shade of icy winter blue.
+When I think of a truly cozy winter coat, I picture some sort of shearling or faux fur instead of a parka.
+Available in a versatile taupe color, the Faux Fur Belted Coat from Proenza Schouler is so effortlessly chic.

-Ganni is a street style favorite brand, so of course they have some fire outerwear options this season!
+Ganni is a street style favorite brand, so of course, they have some fire outerwear options.
 My personal favorite is this bold, bright yellow puffer, which features an intentionally oversized fit ideal for stuffing my bulky sweater sleeves into.
 Highlights include a detachable hood, Ganni branding on the chest and two massive zipper-closure front pockets.